36 Different Types of Pasta (with Pictures)

 This post may contain affiliate links.
 Please read our disclosure policy.

-If your knowledge of pasta is limited to spaghetti and lasagna, for all of your grandma’s classic meat sauce and casserole recipes, this list is for you.
+If your knowledge of pasta is limited to spaghetti and lasagna, this list is for you.
 Below, we’ll introduce you to many pasta varieties you’ve never heard of and tell you why they are worth searching out.
 We’ll also share some lesser-known facts about more popular pasta types to give you a better appreciation for this versatile and delicious food.

 Different Types of Pasta